 Another huge revelation for me was my relationships, relationships with family, friends and partners.
 I had no say in any of my relationships before.
 Friends were constantly cancelling on me and all I would do was say “okay that’s no problem, shall we rearrange?”
 This pattern was happening over and over again until it was pointed out to me that I was letting happen.
 By not standing up for myself and saying “look I rearranged my day to see you, and if you keep cancelling then you obviously aren’t investing the same in this friendship as I am” I was allowing this pattern to continue.
 After I started looking out for myself within those friendships, they either got better or fell by the way side but, for the first time I felt like I was focussing on how these friendships made me feel rather than just holding onto them out of fear of loss.
 This boundary setting was scary and difficult to do but, the friendships I have in my life now are so rich and supportive and I am so much more connected than ever before.
 This connection has come from being more connected with myself and allowing myself to be vulnerable and not constantly trying to keep up appearances.
 The same thing applies to dating.
 I also found that when dating, I always used to be worried about making the other person like me but, now I think, do I like them?
 Most of the progress I made with relationships was made through the therapeutic groups, either challenging other clients, or challenging myself.
 Some very difficult conversations happen within these groups but it is overwhelming and heart warming when you hear someone check in to the group saying I feel like I’ve started to love myself or I really feel like I’ve turned a corner.

 This last year has been an extremely rich and rewarding year and I will be forever grateful to every therapist, member of staff and client I had the pleasure of spending time with during my time at the Recover Clinic.
-Emmy has a clinic in London and Brighton now and their Instagram, @recoverclinic, is full inspiring posts.
+Emmy has a clinic in London and their Instagram, @recoverclinic, is full inspiring posts.
 If you are struggling yourself, I urge you to get in touch with them as I have completely turned my life around.
 So I’ll leave you with a little quote “The most authentic thing about us is our capacity to create, to overcome, to endure, to transform, to love and to be greater than our suffering”.